OpenBB-finance/OpenBB/website/content/stocks/discovery/fds/_index.md

 * -i --industry: Specify the Equities selection based on an industry
 * -n --name: Specify the Equities selection based on the name
 * -d --description: Specify the Equities selection based on the description (not shown in table)
-* -mc --marketcap: Specify the Equities selection based on Market Cap
+* -m --marketcap: Specify the Equities selection based on Market Cap
 * -ie --include_exchanges: If used, you also obtain Equities from different exchanges (a lot of data)
 * -a --amount: Enter the number of Equities you wish to see in the Tabulate window
 * -o --options: Obtain the available options for country, sector and industry